Bannockburn SRH Chardonnay 2017

 - Tasting Notes

-Planted in 1976 to clone P58.
+Chardonnay vineyard planted in 1976 to clone P58.
 The soils are predominantly dark clay over a limestone base, site of an ancient sea bed.
+Picked 20/02/2017

-- Whole bunch pressed to tank, settled overnight and then racked to 1300l French oak cask for fermentation.
+- Whole bunch pressed to tank, settled overnight.

 "Crackerjack.
 Pour a glass and the sparks fly.
 Flint, nuts, peach and cedar spice.
 It rumbles through the mouth, all richness and funk, a quartz-like character rocking the finish.
 You have to like a bit of struck match, for certain, but the tautness, the power, the attitude; it's mesmerising.
 Brilliant chardonnay.
 95 pts."